Thatch palms growing on a dune at Flamingo Creek Bay beach in the Turks and Caicos

 The reefs, beach, and tidal creek at Flamingo Creek Bay.

-Flamingo Creek Bay, Malcolm’s Roadstead, and the inland plains and valleys in the region have been used by many different peoples throughout history, including the pre-Columbian Lucayans, and possibly pirates.
+Flamingo Creek Bay, Malcolm’s Roadstead, and the inland plains and valleys in the region have been used by many different peoples throughout history, including the pre-Columbian Lucayans and possibly pirates.
 Various feature names reflect this heritage.
-Indian Hill, located on the northern edges of the area, was referenced as a Taino site by archeologist Theo de Booy in the early 1900s.
-Two sheltered locations on Flamingo Creek Bay, Sam Bay, and Simeon Rigby Hole, likely refer to sisal planters or wreck salvagers that may have inhabited the area in the post-loyalist period of Turks and Caicos history.
+Indian Hill, located on the northern edges of the area, was referenced as a Taíno site by archeologist Theodore de Booy in the early 1900s.
+Two sheltered locations on Flamingo Creek Bay—Sam Bay and Simeon Rigby Hole—likely refer to sisal planters or wreck salvagers who may have inhabited the area in the post-Loyalist period of Turks and Caicos history.

 Snorkeling Reefs